Skip to content

 policyRef.server - the server to which the IP belongs to.
 This enrichment is done by the storage component, based on the KnownServer CRDs (see "Advanced Usage").

-policyRef.name - this is a user identifer for the IP.
+policyRef.name - this is a user identifier for the IP.
 This is used to identify the IP in a user-friendly manner.
 This enrichment is done by the storage component, based on the KnownServer CRDs (see "Advanced Usage").

 Since the Network Policy generation is based on the traffic that is captured, it is recommended to generate the Network Policy after the workload has been running for a while.
 This will ensure that the Network Policy will contain all the required rules.
 We also recommend going over the generated Network Policy and making sure that it contains all the required rules.
 You can then apply the Network Policy to your cluster.